4-DMAPandSadness/EfsTA/User Guide.md

 The first two models are generic consecutive models with no branching.

-- *Model 1* A generic consecutive model with no spefic limitation for the amount of species.
+- *Model 1*: A generic consecutive model with no spefic limitation for the amount of species.
 In this model the last species will decay back to the ground state.

-- *Model 2* A generic consecutive model with no spefic limitation for the amount of species.
+- *Model 2*: A generic consecutive model with no spefic limitation for the amount of species.
 In this model the last species will **not** decay back to the ground state.

 The last six models are consecutive models for a set amount of species with branching processes.

-- *Model 3* A -> B -> C -> D; B -> D
+- *Model 3*: A -> B -> C -> D; B -> D

-- *Model 4* A -> B -> C -> D -> E; B -> E
+- *Model 4*: A -> B -> C -> D -> E; B -> E

-- *Model 5* A -> B -> C -> D -> E; C -> E
+- *Model 5*: A -> B -> C -> D -> E; C -> E

-- *Model 6* A -> B -> C -> D -> E -> F; C -> F
+- *Model 6*: A -> B -> C -> D -> E -> F; C -> F

-- *Model 7* A -> B; A -> C
+- *Model 7*: A -> B; A -> C

-- *Model 8* A -> B ; B -> C ; B -> D
+- *Model 8*: A -> B ; B -> C ; B -> D

 After selecting a model the lifetimes for the species need to be set.
 For each transition or "->" there has to be one lifetime.
-So for Model 3 four lifetimes are required.
+So for Model 3, for example, four lifetimes are required.
 By pressing ENTER a radiobutton for each lifetime will appear below the textfield and the lifetimes can be set fixed so that they wont be changed during the optimization process.
 Optionally for each of these lifetimes bounds can be set, so that during the optimization the values stay inside of a certain interval.
-If for example there are three lifetimes but the last one should never go below 200 the input for the lower bounds would be ",,200".
+If, for example, there are three lifetimes but the last one should never go below 200 the input for the lower bounds would be ",,200".
 Since the first two lifetimes don't need a lower limit they will be left empty and separated by a comma.
 The same goes for the input of the upper bounds.
 Another optional feature for the GTA is that the concentration for each species can be set.
 Typically only one species exists after irradiation which will get a concentration of one and all other following species will get a concentration of zero.
 If this does not apply, the concentrations can be set by providing a list of concentrations for each species separated by commas.

 **Custom Models**